 Many current AI researchers seem to be equally ignorant: they think all spatial perception is a form of identification or classification.
 Contrast Gibson.
+Others think of perception as concerned with finding probabilities that various actions will produce certain consequences.
 More on that below.
-(For examples of early computer vision work see impossible.html Ballard and Brown(1983).)
+For examples of early computer vision work see Ballard and Brown(1983).
+Some challenges to all AI/neural/psychological theories so far are presented in Sloman(impossible).

-Compositionality in computer science and AI
+Compositionality in computer science and Al